JennyChenn/Vehicle_Apollo/README.md

 2. Handling Unique Constraints
 - Problem: Ensuring that VIN is unique (case-insensitive) required careful validation.
-- Solution: Added validation logic to handle unique constraint violations gracefully and provided meaningful error responses.
+- Solution: Added validation logic to handle unique constraint violations.

 3. Error Handling for Invalid Requests
 - Problem: Managing different error responses for malformed JSON requests and validation errors.
-- Solution: Implemented error handling logic to return appropriate status codes (`400 Bad Request`, `422 Unprocessable Entity`) with informative messages.
+- Solution: Implemented error handling logic to return appropriate status codes (`400 Bad Request`, `422 Unprocessable Entity`) with messages.

 4. Testing Environment Issues
 - Problem: Encountered a `ModuleNotFoundError` when trying to run tests using `pytest`, indicating that the `app` module could not be found by the test file.